Seven Years of War — Documenting Syrian Rebel Use of Anti-Tank Guided Missiles

 Rebel positions in Latakia also experienced a large government offensive in late 2015 during which FSA First Coastal Division (well known for its TOW usage) suffered significant losses.

-Total count of visually confirmed rebel ATGM launches for 2015 jumped to 497*.
+The total count of visually confirmed rebel ATGM launches for 2015 jumped to 637*.

 * Around the time of the Jaysh al Fatah offensive in Idlib, online pro-government supporters started to mass-reports rebel YouTube channels (and other photo/video sharing websites) which resulted in many videos and whole channels being deleted.
-Since at that time archiving, Syrian Civil War footage wasn’t very common a disproportionate percentage of combat footage presumably permanently.
-Based on available references without this loss of visual evidence, the number for 2015 would most likely be over 600 ATGM launches.
+Since at that time archiving, Syrian Civil War footage wasn’t very common a disproportionate percentage of combat footage has been presumed lost.

 Syrian Rebel Use of ATGMs in 2016